hans-gif-24/CCM101-hcayaban/README.md

 This repository serves as my **Cloud Computing Laboratory Portfolio** for the semester.
 It contains my laboratory activities, technical exercises, documentation, screenshots, reflections, and practical experiences related to cloud computing and infrastructure.

-Throughout the semester, this portfolio will showcase my progress and developing skills in **☁️ Cloud Computing, 🐧 Linux, 🐙 GitHub, 💻 System Administration, and 📝 Technical Documentation**.
+Throughout the semester, this portfolio showcases my progress and developing skills in **☁️ Cloud Computing, 🐧 Linux, 🐙 GitHub, 💻 System Administration, and 📝 Technical Documentation**.

 ---